SyedJunaidAli1/Text-Behind-Image-Background/README.md

 - [x] aspect ratio is not changing the image aspect ratio it is changing the preview are fix it
 - [x] when we upload a image resize is not working automatically we need to click on other raitos
 - [x] third layer is not working proplery
+- [] my text div hight and width should be same as original image and overflow should be hidden to fix it

 # Bugs